 ECN 380 Comparative Economic Systems.
 An examination of the basic institutions of capitalism, socialism and communism from an economic point of view.
 The course stresses the development and functioning of present varieties of these "isms."
-Special emphasis is given to those countries of the former Soviet

-Union and Central and Eastern Europe which are making the transition from centrally planned socialistic states to market economies.
+Special emphasis is given to those countries of the former Soviet Union and Central and Eastern Europe which are making the transition from centrally planned socialistic states to market economies.
 Prerequisite: ECN 105 or ECN 201.
 4 Semester Hours.

-- ECN 390 Economies of the Asian Pacific Rim.
+ECN 390 Economies of the Asian Pacific Rim.
 A survey of economic development in the economies of East Asia, focusing on Japan as the model for the region, the four tigers-Hong Kong, Taiwan, Singapore and South Korea-and the newly industrializing economies of Thailand, Malaysia, Indonesia and the Philippines.
 The course will include an economic analysis of the factors that contributed to the substantial growth in East Asia from 1960 to 1989 and the subsequent financial crisis that ensued in the 1990s.
-Prerequisite: ECN 105 or ECN 201.4 Semester Hours. - ECN 399 Special Topics in Economics.
-See All-University 399 course description. - ECN 400 Independent Study-Economics.
-Involves the independent investigation of a problem in economics.
-Open to advanced students majoring in economics.
-A prospectus must be submitted for approval prior to registration.
-Prerequisite: Permission of instructor, 4 Semester Hours. - ECN 401 SCE in Economics.
-With the instructor's permission, a student majoring in economics can complete a Senior Culminating Experience in an upper-level (300- and 400-courses) economics course.
+Prerequisite: ECN 105 or ECN 201.
+4 Semester Hours.

+ECN 399 Special Topics in Economics.
+See All-University 399 course description.

+ECN 401 SCE in Economics.
+With the instructor's permission, a student majoring in economics can complete a Senior Culminating Experience in an upperlevel (300- and 400-courses) economics course.
 The student will register for the specific course and for EC 401.
 The particular requirements for the SCE (such as project, research, paper, presentation) should be proposed during the previous semester.
 Prerequisite: declared major in economics and permission of instructor.
-1 Semester Hour. - ECN 436 Introduction to Econometrics.
+1 Semester Hour.

+ECN 436 Introduction to Econometrics.
 An introduction to basic econometric concepts and forecasting techniques with an emphasis on the empirical analysis of applications in various fields of business, economics, government, finance and many other fields.
 It covers an introduction to econometric time-series models and methods that can be used to generate forecasts.
 Linear regression with one regressor, linear regression with multiple regressors and some issues with multivariate linear regression analysis will be covered.
 Software such as MS Excel, Eviews, and SPSS will be used in the course to carry out the computer-based exercises.
 Typically offered in the fall semester.
-Prerequisite: MTH 123 4 Semester Hours. - ECN 437 Operations Research.
-This course focuses on the effective use of technology by organizations.
-Employing techniques from other mathematical sciences such as mathematical modeling, statistical analysis, and mathematical optimization operations research arrives at optimal or near-optimal solutions to complex decision-making problems.
-Topics covered include modeling and graph theory with applications to linear programming, critical path analysis, transportation and allocation problems and queuing theory.
-Prerequisites: MA123 and EC271 or MA 141.
-4 Semester Hours. - ECN 450 Seminar in Labor.
-This seminar deals with the problems of labor relations and labor economics.
-Key issues dealt with are unemployment, poverty, race relations, and inflation.
-Current labor problems are emphasized.
-Prerequisites: ECN 201 and MGT 200.
-4 Semester Hours. - ECN 455 Seminar in Economics.
-An in-depth study of a few contemporary problems and issues such as poverty, welfare, discrimination, crime, government, energy, and unemployment.
-Topics will be announced in advance.
-Emphasis is placed on critical analysis, discussion, research, and reporting.
-Prerequisites: ECN 200, ECN 201, ECN 360, ECN 365, or permission of instructor.
-4 Semester Hours. - ECN 494 Honors Thesis/Project.
-See All-University 494 course description. - ECN 499 Internship in Economics.
+Prerequisite: MTH 123 4 Semester Hours.

+ECN 494 Honors Thesis/Project.
+See All-University 494 course description.

+ECN 499 Internship in Economics.
 An experience-based course in which a student works in an appropriate business or agency.
 Previous classroom learning is integrated with the work experience.
 The location, program, method of education, and method of assessment are provided in a contract drawn between the student, the department faculty internship coordinator, and the host internship supervisor.
 Specific restrictions apply.
 Departmental approval is required prior to registration for this course.
 Will count as only one course towards the major or minor in economics.
 Graded S/U. Prerequisite: departmental approval.
 1-16 Semester Hours.